null-gman/lain_in_ascii/README.md

 ⠀⢦⠀⠀⡆⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠐⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 # ToDO
-- [ ] Add ASCII colours for the logs.
+- [ x ] Add ASCII colours for the logs.